ponylang/rfcs/text/0000-http-streaming.md

 4. The sender calls `Payload.close()`
 5. The receiver gets `closed()` notification

+## Changes to Payload Builder

+`PayloadBuilder` contains the parser that converts an incoming stream of bytes into a `Payload` object.

+The current `PayloadBuilder` class attempts to parse and store an entire incoming payload, with no checking as to whether the size is reasonable.
+The redesign changes this so that a decision is made when all of the headers have been parsed, based on the Transfer mode that will be used:

+1. If the mode is determined to be `OneshotTransfer` (`Content-Length` was specified and is less than 20,000), it proceeds as before, placing all received body data into the `Payload` object.

+2. Otherwise parsing stops.
+The payload has to be dispatched to its final destination before the body can be received.

-## Changes to Payload handling
+## Changes to Payload creation

-References below to "the `Handler`" refer to both `RequestHandler` and `ResponseHandler` interfaces.
+The `Payload` class is responsible for generating its own HTTP encoding.
+Support will be added for generating both streamed and chunked transmission.

 1. Add a new function `Payload.set_size()` to explicitly specify the body size in advance.
 Possible parameter values are:
     * `None` => Size is unknown so use Chunked Transfer Mode.
 Generate a "Transfer-Encoding: chunked" header immediately.
     * `USize` => Size is known.
 Generate a "Content-Length: nnn" header immediately.
 This is possible when the response comes from a file and the file system allows for size queries.
+If the size is 20_000 bytes or greater, `StreamTransfer` is slected as the transfor mode;  otherwise `OneshotTransfer` is selected.

 2. Currently, exactly when a `Payload` gets sent to the other end is determined by code outside of `Payload` itself.
 To support streaming this has to be inverted so that calls to `Payload.add_chunk` can drive transmission directly.
 This will require changes to `_ServerConnection` and `_ClientConnection`.

-2. Implement Chunked Transfer Mode.
+2. Generate Chunked Transfer Encoding.
 If chunked mode has been indicated by the `Payload.set_size()` call, data added by `Payload.add_chunk` will be immediately transmitted with in the incremental format specified for chunked transfer encoding consisting of a length in hex, CRLF, the data, and another CRLF.

 3. Stream large responses even when size is known.
-If `Payload.set_size` is called with a "large" value (over 100KB?), data from `Payload.add_chunk' is accumulated only up to an established "buffer size" and then transmitted.
+If `Payload.set_size` is called with a "large" value (over 20KB?), data from `Payload.add_chunk' is accumulated only up to an established "buffer size" and then transmitted.
 These bufferfuls do not need to have lengths prefixed, as that would have already been accounted for by the Content-Length header.

 4. Add a `Payload.close()` function to indicate when all of the body has been supplied.

 4. All headers are transmitted the first time any body data needs to be sent, in either `ChunkedTransfer` or `StreamTransfer` modes.

 5. Be able to both create and respond to TCP backpressure, meaning that the channel is unable to accept more data, in the form of 'throttled' notifications.
 This needs to be communicated back to the `Handler` so it can suspend reading from its data source.
 For consistency, the function names in TCPConnection could be copied for this mechanism.
-    * `throttle()` to pause delivery of `apply()` calls
+    * `mute()` to pause delivery of `apply()` calls
-    * `unthrottle()` to resume delivery of `apply()` calls
+    * `unmute()` to resume delivery of `apply()` calls

 Yet to be determined: